savchart/zkp_lab_circom/README.md

 In this assignment you’ll learn about:
 * `circom`: a domain-specific language for describing arithmetic circuits, and
-* `snarkjs`: a tool for generating and verifying zk-SNARKs for circuit satisfiability.

 # Setup

 1. Install [nodejs](https://nodejs.org/en/download/) (includes `npm`).
 2. Install `circom` following this [installation guide](https://docs.circom.io/getting-started/installation/).
 Once installed, ensure that you're using the correct version of `circom` by running `circom --version`.
 You should see `circom compiler 2.1.4` or later.
-3. Install `snarkjs`: run `npm install -g snarkjs@latest`.
 4. Install the `mocha test runner`: run `npm install -g mocha`.
 5. Run `npm install` in the same directory as this readme to install the dependencies for this assignment.
 6. Run `mocha test` and verify that most of the tests fail, but not because of missing dependencies.